315+ Telescopes Ranked

 The eyepieces supplied with the Polaris telescopes are all plastic 1.25” Kellners.
 These are a 26 mm (25x), a 9 mm (72x), and a 6.3 mm (103x), which can all be used with the 2x Barlow to double their respective magnifications to 50x, 144x, and 206x.

 None of these eyepieces are of particularly high quality and all perform adequately at best with an f/5 telescope, which has a rather demanding and strict tolerance for eyepieces.
-However, having a variety of magnification options with the stock eyepieces does give you the ability to get decent high power views of the Moon and planets without purchasing anything extra and you can always upgrade to higher quality eyepieces later.
+However, I prefer having a range of cheap eyepieces over a single low-power 26mm or 25mm Plossl since they give you the ability to get decent high power views of the Moon and planets without purchasing anything extra and you can always upgrade to higher quality eyepieces later.

 The 2x Barlow lens supplied with the Polaris is almost entirely plastic.
 I think even the lens might be plastic.
 It works surprisingly well though, but I would still swap it out for a better unit, or simply forego its use entirely if you can.